dezh-tech/ddsr/pages/README.md

 - NIP-50: you can search profiles.
 - You can directly send your profile update/deletion to it.
 - It scrape new profiles.
-- Optional Blossom server to host profile pictures and banners.
+- Admins can call management APIs and moderators can send reporting events (kind 1984) to remove a profile from relay.
 - NIP-86: Ban specific profiles/Check reported ones.